 For St. Patrick’s Day in 2018, PETA (People for the Ethical Treatment of Animals) tried to place an ad featuring a shirtless man with a four-leaf clover in his mouth alongside the words “Kiss Me, I’m Vegan.
-Go Vegan and Get Really Lucky This St. Patrick’s Day” in Savannah and Butte, Montana, which boast among the largest March 17 parades.
+Go Vegan and Get Really Lucky This St. Patrick’s Day” in Savannah and Butte, Montana, which boasts among the largest March 17 parades.

 However, the ads were rejected as too sexy and for looking “like something from a nightclub” in Savannah and Butte, Montana, one of the United States’ most Irish cities, also rejected PETA’s ad for being too “sexually suggestive”.

 Read more: How many of these Irish words do you know?

 Instead, the group will run the ad on the parade route in Manchester, New Hampshire, another city with a high percentage of people of Irish descent, at 19.4 percent, starting on March 5.

 PETA also tried to place it at bus shelters around Savannah, but the city’s transit company never responded to the inquiry.